 Final Thoughts

-Personally, my heart leans towards the latter.
+If you’re someone who likes the idea of customizing with attachments, NuFace still makes sense.
 I love red light therapy (discount codes here), but I’d rather sit under my Dermalux (my first choice if I have 20 minutes.
-So relaxing and versatile!) for a half hour or use my CurrentBody mask and have the sleek design of ZIIP Beauty over the tool that can do more things.
-It’s a next level electric facial.
+So relaxing and versatile!) for a half hour or use my CurrentBody mask (only 10 minutes and they’ve added deep infrared).
+Especially since red light therapy requires clean skin since gels can block microcurrent.

 Use VANILLAZIIP for 10% off ZIIP HALO and all ZIIP gels during checkout